convertigo/convertigo-doc/operating-guide/installing-convertigo-server/index.md

 Convertigo is based on a Java process with some defaults JVM options.
 You can override our defaults JVM options with you own.

-Table 3 - 2: Environment variable
+Table 3 - 2: Environment variables

  Environment variable | Meaning
 --- | ---